HumoLiber/MrVan/docs/app-flow.md

 🔍 5. **Admin Review**
    - Admin checks documents and signature
-   - If "Full Delegation," then the ATOM Mobility integration may follow
+   - If "Full Delegation," then the Koster integration may follow

 ---